-- (20) Sick Leave - (21) Leaves of Absence - (22) Maternity/Adoption and Parental Leave - (c) Casual employees may achieve part-time and/or full-time regular status only by successfully bidding into a permanent vacancy through the posting procedure. - (d) Seniority for casual employees will be recognized and will accrue bases on accumulated hours worked since their most recent date of hire. - (e) In the event that a casual employee is converted to fulltime or part-time status, their seniority date of hire shall be established based on the equation of 1950 hours for one (1) full year of service. - (f) The Employer shall provide a casual seniority list January 1, April 1, July 1, and October 1 of each year. - (g) Eligible casual employees who work on a designated holiday will receive one and one-half times (11⁄2 x) their regular rate of pay for hours worked. - (h) Casual employees shall receive four-point-two percent (4.2%) on all hours worked in lieu of Statutory Holidays. - (i) Vacation entitlement:
+- (d) Seniority for casual employees will be recognized and will accrue based on accumulated hours worked since their most recent date of hire. - (e) In the event that a casual employee is converted to full-time or part-time status, their seniority date of hire shall be established based on the equation of 1,950 hours for one (1) full year of service. - (f) The Employer shall provide a casual seniority list no later than January 5, April 5, July 5, and October 5 of each year. - (g) Eligible casual employees who work on a designated holiday will receive one-and-one-half times (11⁄2 x) their regular rate of pay for hours worked. - (h) Casual employees shall receive on all hours worked pay in lieu of Statutory Holidays of point-four percent (0.4%) for each Statutory Holiday listed or provided for in Article 17. - (i) Vacation entitlement:

-Year of Service Vacation Vacation Pay Less than 9,750 hours worked Two (2) weeks 4% More than 9,750 hours worked Effective June 1, 2019: After than 7,800 hours worked Three (3) weeks 6% Effective June 1, 2019: After 19,499 hours worked Four (4) weeks 8%
+Year of Service Vacation Vacation Pay

+Less than 7,800 hours worked Two (2) weeks 4%

+After 7,800 hours worked Three (3) weeks 6%

+After 19,499 hours worked Four (4) weeks 8%

+Effective first pay period following ratification (June 2, 2023): 29,250 hours worked Five (5) weeks 10%